wickedcodeninja/CCO-Diagrams/README.md

 The first `DiagType` argument is the inferred type and the second argument is `Maybe` the type annotation given in the source file.
 If none was given the function will never return an error.

 To support type annotations we also gave `Tree` instances for the `DiagType` datatype so that our annotated `Diag` diags have a complete `ATerm` representation.
-The output of the `tc-tdiag` program is actually a fully type-annotated `Diag` tree, so the output of this program can also be used to manually verify the inferred type for each every subdiagram of the supplied input.
+The output of the `tc-tdiag` program is actually a fully type-annotated `Diag` tree, so the output of this program can also be used to manually verify the inferred type for each and every subdiagram of the supplied input.

 ## Diagram to Picture Conversion